girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

            obj = "hello";
          const n: number = obj;
    ```
      None of the following lines of code will throw compiler errors.
-Using `any` disables all further type checking, and it is assumed  you know the environment better than TypeScript.
+Using `any` disables all further type checking, and it is assumed  you know the environment better than Typescript.

    **Functions**

-   Functions are the primary means of passing data around in JavaScript.
-TypeScript allows you to specify the types of both the input and output values of functions
+   Functions are the primary means of passing data around in Javascript.
+Typescript allows you to specify the types of both the input and output values of functions

   ```
      function make_coffe(numofcups: number) {